 This will address a problem they have and how an affiliate you promote can uniquely address it.

-You can generate significantly more content on your website, social media channel or streaming service using an AI-powered writing assistant like Jarvis.ai (mentioned above).
+You can generate significantly more content on your website, social media channel or streaming service using an AI-powered writing assistant like Jasper.ai (mentioned above).

 In fact, not only can you write more content, but you can write more content that converts.
 In fact, writing great marketing copy that converts is hard.